leomarlo/voting-registry-contracts/README.md

 ### Implement the Voting Result

 This standard is really meant for voting with on-chain consequences, but it can also be used like snapshot.
-The consequences are encoded in the `bytes memory callbackData` that are passed into the `start` function.
-The `implement` function executes this calldata directly on the calling contract.
+The `implement` function executes the `bytes memory callbackData` directly on the calling contract.
 As arguments it takes the `uint256 identifier` and the `bytes memory callbackData`.
 It returns a response that can be either `successful` or `unsuccessful`.
 Calls that have not yet been made get the state `none`.

 ```js
 enum Response {none, successful, failed}